Learning library

 What is a trigger journal?
 This type of journal helps you to identify and write down situations, people, places, and/or things that may make it more likely for you to drink alcohol in a way that is not in line with your goal.

-Once you have those triggers written down, you can begin to write down activities that you can do to help support your goal to reduce your alcohol use.
+Once you have those triggers written down, you can begin to write down activities that you can do to help support your goal of reducing your alcohol use.

 Much like the runner, the more you train for and practice these new activities, the stronger you will feel when triggers happen.